 Recent areas of interest in life-writing studies include the relation of biography to scientific discovery.
 Life-writing is also an integral part of studies relating to the Holocaust, genocide, testimony and confession, and gender and apartheid.

 We’d really be interested in your thoughts: how would you define life-writing?
 Which recent trends in the discipline particularly fascinate you?
 What would you like to see taking place in a Life-Writing Centre?
-Please do get in touch with us, and join the conversation.
+Please do visit our website, and join the conversation.